keith-lowry/Vulkan-Game-Engine/README.md

 Execute "LearnVulkan.exe" in the build\ directory.

-You should not need any extra .dll files, but the executable may depend on some project files (shaders) present in the src\ directory.
+You should not need any extra .dll files, but the executable may attempt to read some project files (shaders) present in the src\ directory.